out-of-311/Introduction/README.md

 </p>

-> Out of 311 is sub study group of [KU NMT](https://kunmt.org).
+> "Out of 311" is sub study group of [KU NMT](https://kunmt.org).
 NMT (Neural Machine Translation) is advanced artificial intelligence research.
 Many new intern researchers have difficulty with basic knowledge of NLP.

-> In order to solve this situation, a study group was created under the slogan "What you understand should be able to explain."
-We write and study all learning that occurs outside of lab 311.
+> In order to solve this situation, a study group was created under the slogan **"What you understand should be able to explain."** We write and study all learning that occurs outside of lab 311.